Boolean algebra: Natural language

 Natural languages such as English have words for several Boolean operations, in particular conjunction (and), disjunction (or), negation (not), and implication (implies).
 But not is synonymous with and not.
-When used to combine situational assertions such as "the block is on the table" and "cats drink milk," which naively are either true or false, the meanings of these logical connectives often have the meaning of their logical counterparts.
-However, with descriptions of behavior such as "Jim walked through the door", one starts to notice differences such as failure of commutativity, for example the conjunction of "Jim opened the door" with "Jim walked through the door" in that order is not equivalent to their conjunction in the other order, since and usually means and then in such cases.
+When used to combine situational assertions such as "the block is on the table" and "cats drink milk", which naïvely are either true or false, the meanings of these logical connectives often have the meaning of their logical counterparts.
+However, with descriptions of behavior such as "Jim walked through the door", one starts to notice differences such as failure of commutativity, for example, the conjunction of "Jim opened the door" with "Jim walked through the door" in that order is not equivalent to their conjunction in the other order, since and usually means and then in such cases.
 Questions can be similar: the order "Is the sky blue, and why is the sky blue?" makes more sense than the reverse order.
 Conjunctive commands about behavior are like behavioral assertions, as in get dressed and go to school.
 Disjunctive commands such love me or leave me or fish or cut bait tend to be asymmetric via the implication that one alternative is less preferable.
 Conjoined nouns such as tea and milk generally describe aggregation as with set union while tea or milk is a choice.
-However context can reverse these senses, as in your choices are coffee and tea which usually means the same as your choices are coffee or tea (alternatives).
-Double negation as in "I don't not like milk" rarely means literally "I do like milk" but rather conveys some sort of hedging, as though to imply that there is a third possibility.
-"Not not P" can be loosely interpreted as "surely P", and although P necessarily implies "not not P" the converse is suspect in English, much as with intuitionistic logic.
+However, context can reverse these senses, as in your choices are coffee and tea which usually means the same as your choices are coffee or tea (alternatives).
+Double negation, as in "I don't not like milk", rarely means literally "I do like milk" but rather conveys some sort of hedging, as though to imply that there is a third possibility.
+"Not not P" can be loosely interpreted as "surely P", and although P necessarily implies "not not P," the converse is suspect in English, much as with intuitionistic logic.
 In view of the highly idiosyncratic usage of conjunctions in natural languages, Boolean algebra cannot be considered a reliable framework for interpreting them.